ecilasun/tinysys/README.md

 - Optionally, a rom.bin image can be loaded from SDCard to replace the OS in ROM
 - ESP32C6 on board for I/O handling (UART serial for CLI)
 - The ESP chip also gives USB serial access and BLE serial terminal access to the board
+- 16Kbytes mailbox memory for task scheduler + general purpose use (uncached)
+- 16Kbytes of scratchpad memory for inter-processor communications or temporary data storage (uncached)
+- Horizontal blanking interrupts to synchronize CPU with VPU for video effects or interrupt driven vsync page flip

 # Overview of the processing units